“Pilgrim, there is no path. We make the path by walking.”

 About fifteen years ago I realized that marketing was not my life’s ambition and so I transformed again, this time to the editorial side of publishing.
 I’ve always written as part of my professional life but as director of Harvard Business Publishing Conferences I had my own editorial agenda.
 I was free to tackle compelling topics, push people to engage in thoughtful discussion, and hang out with some of the smartest people in on the planet in the process.
 That part of my career ended when the company shut down the unit in the face of a recession.

 Through the work at Harvard Business School Publishing and independent consulting I have worked with leading organizations such as Accenture, Coca-Cola, The Executive Council of New York, IBM, Nuance, Premier Farnell, UPS, and others.

-Most recently, I have been accepted into the Self-designed Masters Program at Lesley University and am pursuing a Masters in Leadership of Meta-Systems (e.g. leadership in the context the Pillar Trends of climate change, urbanization, etc.).
+Most recently, I have completed a Masters Degree in Leadership of Meta-Systems (e.g. leadership in the context the Pillar Trends of climate change, urbanization, etc.).
 I believe that leadership is the missing ingredient in meeting these challenges as technical knowledge about them abounds.
-I will include extensive study of systems thinking, resilience, and meta-leadership as part of this program.
-My expected date of completion is December 2013.

 This site will always be a work in progress.
 I welcome your comments, thoughts, and suggestions.
 Oh, and if you want the more straight-forward version of my background, check out my LinkedIn profile.
 Follow me on Twitter @RicherEarth.